simonehagey/orbdot/docs/source/interpreting_your_results.rst

 The Analysis Class
 ==================
-The `Analysis` class is designed to facilitate and interpret various analyses related to the transit timing and orbital dynamics of exoplanets.
+The :class:`orbdot.analysis.Analysis` class is designed to facilitate and interpret various analyses related to the transit timing and orbital dynamics of exoplanets.
 It processes data from a given planetary system and provides functionalities to compute and summarize effects such as proper motion, orbital decay, and apsidal precession.